GlitchandGo/bustanear/tac.md

 _Last updated: November 21, 2025_

-Welcome to **BustAnEar**, a platform offering soundboards, a virtual piano, prank-website links, and a music/mp3 player.
+Welcome to **BustAnEar**.
 By accessing or using our services, you agree to comply with and be bound by the following Terms and Conditions.
 Please read them carefully.

 ---